okayama1/ETC5513_assignment3/README.md

 # Logistics (very important!)

-- Please nominate a person in your group to first access the repository on this link (LINK).
+- Please nominate a person in your group to first access the repository on this link (https://classroom.github.com/g/o_GH-Ve1).
 Ensure that you are logged in into your GitHub account before using the link.
 Create a group with your Tutorial 8 group's name.
-- Then the other group members please use the same link (LINK).
+- Then the other group members please use the same link (https://classroom.github.com/g/o_GH-Ve1).
 Please follow the instructions, **look for your group and join the group**.
 - If you encounter a 404 error, please go to the top-right corner and sign in into your GitHub account.
 - Once all the group members have joined the group in GitHub classrooms, you can all start working on the project.
 - Each group member must then **clone the repository in your local machine and create a branch to work on your own section**.
 Please name the branch using your name and surname (**name_surname**).